 Conant Library provides a welcoming environment for study, work, and collaboration.
-The library enhances learning and research by providing easy access to a wide range of print and online resources, including databases containing full-text articles and company and industry information.
-There are 43 computer workstations, 2 scanners, and 4 laser printers for student use.
-For collaborative work there are 7 group-study rooms with 40" monitors.
-Students can borrow laptops and tablets as well as many course textbooks.
+The library enhances learning and research by providing easy access to a wide range of print and online resources, including databases containing e-books, full-text articles and company and industry information.
+There are numerous computer workstations, scanners, and laser printers for student use.
+For collaborative work there are group-study rooms with 40" monitors.
+Students can borrow course textbooks as well as laptops and Surfaces.
 The service-oriented staff is friendly and knowledgeable, and works in partnership with faculty to help students develop the expertise and critical thinking skills necessary for academic success at Nichols and professional success beyond.